lab1092/blender-manual_ja/manual/game_engine/logic/states.rst

 In the BGE, an object can have different "states".
 At any time while the game is playing, the current state of the object defines its behavior.
 For instance, a character in your game may have states representing awake, sleeping or dead.
-At any moment their behaviour in response to a loud bang will be dependant on their current state;
+At any moment their behavior in response to a loud bang will be dependent on their current state;
 they may crouch down (awake); wake up (asleep) or do nothing (dead).